 For a taste of another Irish pub experience, stop for a pint at Brazenhead, Dublin’s oldest pub.
 It is Ireland’s oldest pub dating back to 1198.
 There is a network of rooms, each with a unique atmosphere where you will see items of interest illustrating Dublin and Ireland of past and present.

-After spending time in Dublin, we are off on a short two-hour drive to Kilkenny.
+After spending time in Dublin, we continue our Ireland road trip with a short two-hour drive to Kilkenny.
 It is a historic and medieval town considered a top spot in Ireland in its attractions for visitors.
 It is a colorful little village and just what you might have expected of a town in Ireland.
 There is a great deal of old-world charm with its colorful buildings, narrow and winding streets as well as terraces of some striking Georgian homes .

 A must see stop while we are here is Kilkenny, home to one of Ireland’s most famous landmarks, the 12th century Kilkenny Castle.
 This striking castle was built over 800 years ago and was founded soon after the Norman conquest of Ireland.
 Right in the heart of the city, the Castle has been rebuilt and is largely a Victorian remodel of the defensive castle of the thirteenth century.
 It was an important part of the town’s defense with its four corner towers and enormous ditch.